There are a number of organic certifying bodies

 This is a closed system of farming where no outside inputs are allowed except one-off inputs such as essential trace elements.

 A prospective organic farmer has to decide with which certifying body to register.
 Once a decision has been made, contact has to be made with the body of choice.
 Fees vary from set amounts to percentages per year.
+Farmers seeking certification are encouraged to undertake their own

 The process involves a statutory declaration on the previous five year history of the property as to whether unacceptable chemicals or fertilisers have been used and how long ago.
 Once the certifying body accepts the application, an independent inspector, employed by the certifying body inspects the property.